cssbristol/cssbristol.co.uk/_posts/2017-10-11-eatdrinktalkcode-creditcall.markdown

 redirect_from: "/creditcallsocial"
 ---

-[Creditcall](http://www.creditcall.com/) will be hosting a social very close to the MVB immediately after the careers fair on October 19 - exact location soon to be confirmed.
+[Creditcall](http://www.creditcall.com/) is hosting a social at the White Harte immediately after the careers fair on October 19!
+Come along for a chat and free food.

 Here’s your chance to mingle with like-minded students and experienced developers alike to share ideas and insights on all things code in central Bristol over a few drinks and some grub.